yusafav/emr-doc/website/docs/departments.md

 New department can be added by clicking the  <code>New Department</code>.

-Create Department modal has a text field <code>Name</code> to add the name of new department.
+Create Department modal has a single field:

+- <code>Name</code> which is a text field to enter the name of new department.

 #### Edit Department

 Existing department name can be edited by clicking edit icon.

-Update Department modal has a text field <code>Name</code> to change the name of department.
+Update Department modal has a single field:

+- <code>Name</code> which is a text field to change the name of department.

 #### Delete Department